 - Repeat the process on the other side.

 Adjust and Test

-Use a tape measure and level to ensure the board hangs the same distance from the ground at each end and that is it level.
-Cut off any excess rope as needed, leaving a couple of inches on each end in case you need to adjust it later.
+- Use a tape measure and level to ensure the board hangs the same distance from the ground at each end and that is it level.
+Cut off any excess rope as needed.
+Leave a couple of inches on each end in case you need to adjust the tree swing later.

-Supervise children or those who may need help with the swing.
-Kids like to do tricks on backyard swings but tell them to keep both hands on the rope at all times.
+- Supervise kids or anyone else who may need help while on the swing.
+Tell children using the swing to keep both hands on the rope at all times.

-Inspect the swing regularly and replace any parts that show signs of wear or damage.
-If the rope starts to rub grooves into the tree branch or cause any other kind of damage to the tree, move it somewhere else.
+- If the rope starts to rub grooves into the tree branch or cause any other kind of damage to the tree, move the tree swing somewhere else.